Best kids’ headphones: the best headphones for kids revealed

 Kids love the same things we adults do: music, mindless mobile games and chocolate.

-These aren’t just like a normal pair, but smaller.
+These aren’t quite just like a normal pair, but smaller.
 They also limit the volume output, to avoid any hearing damage during the particularly susceptible early years.

 All of our best kids’ headphones below cap the output at 85dB unless stated.
 This is the most common audiologist’s recommendation.